Anti-Harassment Policy

 Harassment handling at CERN:

 At CERN, harassment means unwelcome behaviour that has the effect of violating a person's dignity and/or creating a hostile work environment.
-Harassment is detrimental to health and safety at the workplace and the good functioning of the Organization in general.
+Harassment is detrimental to health and safety in the workplace and to the good functioning of the Organization in general.
 For these reasons, the Organization does not tolerate harassment, which can result in administrative and/or disciplinary action.

 Informal resolution and support:

 The Organization affirms equality of treatment between people as one of the basic principles of its personnel policy and strives for a working environment where respect for the individual is paramount and difference is considered an asset.
-It encourages early communication and prompt resolution of complaints.
+It encourages the early communication and prompt resolution of complaints.

 Early communication can prevent unwelcome behaviour from becoming harassment.
-All persons are therefore encouraged to address issues that could lead to harassment at the outset through open communication and dialogue.
+All persons are therefore encouraged to address issues that could lead to harassment at the outset, through open communication and dialogue.
 The Ombud can assist in the informal resolution process and should be contacted for advice as soon as possible.

 Formal resolution process:

-Please be advised that Switzerland makes available legal and other remedies to victims of sexual harassment in the workplace if it occurs on Swiss territory.
+Please be advised that Switzerland makes legal and other remedies available to victims of sexual harassment in the workplace if it occurs on Swiss territory.
 For further information, please contact the CERN Social Affairs Service (social.affairs@cern.ch)

-Back to Ethics main page
+click to Ethics main page